Ircama/ATC_MiThermometer/python-interface/README.md

-                        log data file(s) to be automatically loaded at startup -i, --inspectable     enable Inspection (Ctrl-Alt-I) -n, --name            Do not show the local name and RSSI in each label -d, --disable         Disable decryption errors, showing them in the status bar, so that the unencrypted part of the frame is decoded -V, --version         Print version and exit
+                        log data file(s) to be automatically loaded at startup -i, --inspectable     enable Inspection (Ctrl-Alt-I) -n, --name            Do not show the local name and RSSI in each label -d, --disable         Disable decryption errors, showing them in the status bar, so that the unencrypted part of the frame is decoded -p, --passive         Use BLE passive scanning (default is active scanning) -V, --version         Print version and exit

 Xiaomi Mijia Thermometer - BLE Advertisement Visual Editor